PurpleKingdomGames/virtual-gloomhaven-board/README.md

 ## Getting Started

+### Using the Hosted Solution
+The quickest and easiest way to get up and running is by opening [vgb.purplekingdomgames.com](https://vgb.purplekingdomgames.com/) in a browser!

+### Using a Local Server
+If you'd rather use a local server rather than the online version (perhaps you're playing ove LAN, or just fancy the technical challenge), then you can do that too!
+In essence all you need to do is download the correct file and set up port forwarding, but more detailed instructions are below:

-### Installation
+#### Installation
 You can find the latest release [here](https://github.com/PurpleKingdomGames/virtual-gloomhaven-board/releases/latest).
-Simply download the binary for your operating system (Windows, Mac, and Linux are all supprted), and then run that program (for Mac and Windows users simply double click, Linux users may need to run it from a terminal).
+Simply download the binary for your operating system (Windows, Mac, and Linux are all supprted), and then run that program (fWindows users simply double click, Mac and Linux users may need to grant executable privileges and run it from a terminal).
 This will start the application listening on port 5000 by default.
 You can test it's working by going to `http://localhost:5000` in the browser of your choice (currently Firefox, Chrome and Edge are supported).

-### Port Forwarding
+#### Port Forwarding
 Once set up it's time to let others play with you!
 For this you will need to use port forwarding to send all traffic on port `5000` to your IP address.
 This can be tricky if you haven't done it before as it requires you to change your router settings.
 Each manufacturer is different so you'll need to look up exact details for the router you have, but the steps are broadly the same: